What is a Mature Student?

 Choosing the right course for you

-You can study your degree either full-time or part-time, to help balance family and professional commitments.
 We value mature students for the enthusiasm and life skills they bring to their studies and believe that your broad life experience can give you a creative edge.
-If you’re enthusiastic and committed, then we invite you to come in for an informal conversation and personal tour where you will be able to learn more about our degrees, tour our beautiful campus and talk to staff and current students about life at HCA.
+If you’re enthusiastic and committed, then we invite you to come in for an informal conversation and personal tour where you will be able to learn more about our courses, tour our beautiful campus and talk to staff and current students about life at HCA.
 Alternatively, you are very welcome to join us at one of our virtual open days.

 Your ideal study environment

 The majority of our mature students are local to our college.
 However, some of our students are not limited to location so live in our student accommodation.
 For further information visit our student housing.

 Finances can be an obstacle for our mature students, who often have to consider how funding their studies will affect their household budgets.